mattrude/wp-plugin-sitemap-generator/readme.md

 This plugin was original created for a WordPress Multi-Site setup (with the files placed in the mu-plugins folder).
 This plugin also works well on Single User setups of WordPress as well.

+The Sitemap Generator Plugin is licensed under the GNU General Public License, version 2 as published by the Free Software Foundation, Inc.

 ## Installation
 As with most WordPress plugins, there is two ways of installing this plugin.